Sue Heap

-Sue Heap is a British children's book illustrator.
+Sue Heap (born 1954) is a British children's book illustrator.
 She has illustrated over thirty books, some of which she also wrote – including Cowboy Baby, winner of the Smarties Prize Gold Award in 1998.
 She is also noted for her creative collaborations; with Nick Sharratt, Sally Lloyd-Jones and, most recently, Teresa Heapy.
 Several of her picture books have been nominated for the Greenaway Medal, and her collaboration with Sally Lloyd-Jones for Schwartz & Wade Books, 'How To Be A Baby...
 By Me, the Big Sister' was a New York Times bestseller and Notable Book in 2007.

 Early life

 Heap was born in 1954 in Hampshire, England.
 As a child she lived in places as diverse as Singapore, Germany and Egypt.
 She wrote and drew to reflect her rootless lifestyle, creating her first picture book at the age of twelve.
 Later she earned a degree from Hull College of Art.
 She worked for an animation company and then as a designer at children's book publishers in Oxford and London, before settling in Oxfordshire as a full-time author and illustrator.